Through the proscenium gate

 The sun the brightest and hottest ever

-There’s music somewhere its schools
+There’s music somewhere its schools out for summer

 Schools out for ever